 In the Japanese capital, Tokyo, the threat of another devastating earthquake hangs over the twelve million people who live there.

-In the Japanese capital, Tokyo, the threat of another devastating earthquake hangs over the twelve million people who live there.
+Background: In the Japanese capital, Tokyo, the threat of another devastating earthquake hangs over the twelve million people who live there.
 Japan is on the earthquake fault line which stretches to the southern pacific, and scientists predict that more quakes are likely.

 The Japanese government is taking the earthquake predictions seriously.
 Earlier this month, it announced that more than GBP 1,700 million (1,200 mill. yon) is to be spent over the next five years in an effort to make Tokyo as invulnerable to serious earth movement as possible.
 Stricter construction regulations are being introduced for buildings over ten metres high and existing buildings are to be strengthened.
 Escape and rehabilitation areas will also be marked out and prepared for use in the event of an earthquake.

 Scientists have been carrying out tests to determine the amount of movement in Japan for many years.
 And most of their findings point to major disruption within the next ten to fifteen years. point to a major disruption within the next ten to fifteen years.
 Some experts who have studied recent photographs taken by a United States observation satellite say that a fault line appearing to split the kanto Plain around Tokyo and Yokohama will be the cause of a major quake.

 Less scientific predictions stem from a strong belief held by many Japanese that history will repeat itself.
 They fear that a massive earthquake will occur on the anniversary of the disastrous Kanto Plain quake which struck on September 1st 1923-fifty years ago.